NICHD-BSPC/multiome-wf/docs/project-info/faq.rst

 Technical replicates are often prepared to improve sequencing coverage.
 Therefore, read counts are summed across technical replicates by setting the input of ``cellranger count`` (RNA-seq), ``cellranger-arc count`` (ATAC-seq), or ``cellranger-arc count`` (Multiome) to technical replicates.
 Technical replicates prepared using Non-10X Genomics platforms follow equivalent steps.
 Alternatively, the `multiome-wf` performs count aggregation for samples labeled with the same value in the ``replicate`` column of the sample table (``samples.tsv``) or the aggregates table (``aggregates.tsv``).
-Learn more about utilizing the ``replicate`` column from the following
-pages:

-- ``replicate`` in sample table: :ref:`samples-replicate`
-- ``replicate`` in aggregates table: :ref:`aggr-replicate`

 Read counts from independent biological replicates are not aggregated to preserve biological variability.
 For users analyzing 10X Genomics datasets, ``cellranger aggr`` (RNA-seq),